Slavery and religion: Slave Christianity

 There were, however, some commonalities across the majority of tribal traditions.
-Perhaps the primary understanding of tribal traditions was the commonly-held belief that there was no separation of the sacred and the secular.
+Perhaps the primary understanding of tribal traditions was the commonly held belief that there was no separation of the sacred and the secular.
 All life was sacred and the supernatural was present in every facet and focus of life.
 Most tribal traditions highlighted this experience of the supernatural in ecstatic experiences of the supernatural which were brought on by ritual song and dance.
 Repetitious music and dancing were often used to bring on these experiences through the use of drums and chanting.
 These experiences were realized in the "possession" of a worshipper in which one is not only taken over by the divine but actually becomes one with the divine.

 Echoes of African tribal traditions can be seen in the Christianity that was practiced by slaves in the Americas.
 The songs, dances, and ecstatic experiences of traditional tribal religions were Christianized and practiced by slaves in what is called the "Ring Shout."
 This practice was a major mark of African American Christianity during the slavery period.
-Slaves were actually sold through the leaders of African tribes.

 Christianity came to the slaves of North America more slowly.
 Many colonial slaveholders feared that baptizing slaves would lead to emancipation because of vague laws that concerned the slave status of Christians under British colonial rule.
-Even after 1706, by which time many states had passed laws that stated that baptism would not alter a slave's status, slaveholders continued to believe that the catechization of slaves wouldn't be a wise economic choice.
+Even after 1706, by which time many states had passed laws that stated that baptism would not alter a slave's status, slaveholders continued to believe that the catechization of slaves would not be a wise economic choice.
 Slaves usually had one day off each week, usually Sunday.
 They used that time to grow their own crops, dance and sing (doing such things on the Sabbath was frowned upon by most preachers), so there was little time for slaves to receive religious instruction.

-During the antebellum period, slave preachers - enslaved or formally enslaved evangelists - became instrumental in shaping slave Christianity.
-They preached a gospel which was radically different from the gospel which was preached by white preachers, who often used Christianity in an attempt to make slaves more complacent with their enslaved status.
+During the antebellum period, slave preachers—enslaved or formerly enslaved evangelists—became instrumental in shaping slave Christianity.
+They preached a gospel that was radically different from the gospel that was preached by white preachers, who often used Christianity in an attempt to make slaves more complacent with their enslaved status.
 Instead of focusing on obedience, slave preachers placed a greater emphasis on the Old Testament, especially on the Book of Exodus.
 They likened the plight of the American slaves to the plight of the enslaved Hebrews of the Bible, instilling hope into the hearts of those who were enslaved.
 Slave preachers were instrumental in shaping the religious landscape of African Americans for decades to come.